Back

 The multiplicative inverse of 4 is \(\dfrac{1}{4}\), because \(4\left ( \dfrac{1}{4} \right )=1\).

-We multiply both sides of the equation by \(\dfrac{1}{4}\).
+Multiply both sides of the equation by \(\dfrac{1}{4}\).

 This is a picture of the equation 4U=-24.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written above 4U and “Right-hand side” is written above -24. \frac{1}{4}(4U)=\frac{1}{4}(-24) is written below 4U=-24.

-Since \(\dfrac{1}{4}\) multiplied to 4 equals 1, we are left with 1U on the left side.
+Since \(\dfrac{1}{4}\) multiplied to 4 equals 1, you are left with 1U on the left side.

 This is a picture of the equation \frac{1(4)}{4}U= one-fourth(-24).
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left of the dashed line, with “right-hand side” written on the right.
 1U=one-fourth(-24) is written below \frac{1(4)}{4}U = one-fourth(-24).

-1U is the same as just U since anything times 1 is itself.
+1U is the same as just U, since anything times 1 is itself.

 On the right-hand side of the equation, \(\dfrac{1}{4}\) times \(-24\) is the same as \(-24\) divided by 4 after multiplying across.